 - Jobs are available in most areas of the country, with the majority being in or near large towns and cities.

 - Self-employment is possible.
-Finance professionals sometimes work as consultants, but usually only after gaining significant experience within an organisation.
+Finance professionals sometimes work as consultants, but usually only after gaining significant experience.

 - Career breaks are possible but, as with any profession, if you are considering re-entry you must keep up to date with developments.